dsouflis/rete-next/README.md

 ### Removal of productions
 Removal of productions was added, taking into account NCC nodes and NCC partner nodes as well.

+### Querying
+A simple querying facility was added, using a transiently added production.